 Have a look at the Local Offer website of information and services for children with special educational needs and disabilities (SEND) and their families living in Redcar and Cleveland

-Our school population mostly includes children with an ASC (autistic spectrum condition) and severe or profound and multiple learning difficulties or disabilities (SLD or PMLD).
+Our school population mostly includes children with an ASC (autistic spectrum condition), severe learning difficulties or profound and multiple learning difficulties or disabilities (SLD or PMLD).
 Many of our children and young people have more than one condition so are considered to have complex needs.

 All pupils who attend KTS have an Educational, Health and Social Care Plan (EHCP).

 EHCP plans are reviewed annually in close consultation with parents and a range of professionals.
-The EHCP helps to determine what level of educational, social and health support your child needs.
+The EHCP helps to determine what level of educational, social and health support the child needs.

-On entry to KTS every child is assessed, this is called a baseline assessment and the information is recorded.
-We continue to keep an eye on how your child is progressing with regular assessments.
-Once a year, we report to parents/ carers on their child’s progress.
+On entry to KTS every child is assessed, this is called a baseline assessment.
+We continue to track how your child is progressing with regular assessments.
+Once a year, we report to parents/carers on their child’s progress.
 Children or young people who are able to, participate in identifying areas for development in their learning.

 At KTS we have an individual approach to planning for the needs of our children and young people and class groups are decided on these needs.